Lullabot/information-security-policy/physical/inventory.md

 - The system will track identifying information, including make, model, and serial number.
 - The system will track the location of the item and identify the person who has possession of it.
 - The system will include a classification system to allow each asset to be classified based on its security risk.
-- The system will create labels that can be attached to each asset.

 ### Explanation and Implementation
 Lullabot tracks assets and equipment in an inventory tracking system.
 All computers and cell phones used for Lullabot business will be tracked in this system, regardless of who purchased them or when they were purchased.